Charities at Kirby Hill Primary School

 Children came to school on Friday 19th March 2021 wearing something red in support of Comic Relief.
 An amazing amount of £156.00 was raised for Comic Relief.

-At the end of July 2019 our YR6 Children organised and ran their own fundraising stalls over a whole week to raise money for a range of their own selected charities and managed to collect a whopping £224.24.
+In March 2024 our YR5 Children organised and ran their own bake sale to raise money for the YMCA and managed to collect a whopping £87.72.

 First Steps 2 School - Peru